Female Entrepreneur Statistics: What the Numbers Reveal

 Methodology

 The SBA state profiles list a percentage of small businesses owned by women, but the SBA counts businesses that are equally owned by men and women the same as businesses that are 100% owned by women.
-We decided to calculate the numbers on our own to better account for this difference.
+We calculated the numbers on our own to better account for this difference.

-We analyzed the SBA’s 2025 state profiles for each state and captured the total number of small businesses owned by women, the total number of small businesses owned by men, and the total number of small businesses equally owned by men and women.
+We analyzed the SBA’s 2025 state profiles for each state and captured the total number of small businesses owned by women, the total number owned by men, and the total number equally owned by men and women.
 In our calculations, the businesses equally owned by men and women carry half the weight of the businesses fully owned by women.

 Final Thoughts